KavinduGD/docker_k8/00-0-docker-short-note/Readme.md

   - One container has `-c 1024`
   - Another has `-c 512`
   - The first gets 2x more CPU than the second, if they compete.
-- ⚠️ Only matters when CPU is contended.
+- ⚠️ Only matters when CPU is contended. (fighting)

 ---